Colorado Department of Transportation: Sustainable transportation policy

-The state adopted a low emission vehicle standard in 2018 and a Zero emission vehicle standard in 2019, which are projected cause a reduction in greenhouse gas emissions of 6 million tons of carbon dioxide equivalent by 2030.
-This is part of Governor Jared Polis's plan to cut transportation emissions by 40% below 2005 levels by 2030.
+The state adopted a low emission vehicle standard in 2018 and a Zero emission vehicle standard in 2019, which are projected to cause a reduction in greenhouse gas emissions of 6 million tons of carbon dioxide equivalent by 2030.
+This is part of Governor Jared Polis's plan to cut transportation emissions to 40% below 2005 levels by 2030.

 In 2019, Shoshana Lew assumed leadership of CDOT.
 Under her leadership, the Colorado Transportation Commission approved a policy designed to stop any increases in greenhouse gas emissions from transportation in Colorado, by requiring transportation planners to calculate any emissions associated with a project and mitigate accordingly.
 The policy was approved by the State Transportation Commission on a 10-1 vote.
 Apart from environmental benefits, this policy could deliver $40 billion in economic benefits, including fewer traffic collisions.

 Under this policy, the governor-appointed Colorado Transportation Commission would have authority to restrict funding for use only on climate-friendly transportation projects if the CDOT or a regional planning authority fails to meet its emissions reduction target.
 Lew stated that this policy allows for capacity increases, but that major projects would require offsets in the form of climate-friendly additions.
 Examples include the Bustang and Flatiron Flyer bus systems that serve Colorado communities.
 The transportation commission would also have the authority to grant waivers to this policy.
 Lew stated this policy enables Colorado to "lead by example" in reducing emissions, in the face of increasing impacts of climate change.
 The policy has received nationwide plaudits for "showing us how to end America's addiction to highway expansion".
 However, it also received criticism for some who were concerned that the CDOT had become "preoccupied with cleaning the air."

 Services

 Highways

-CDOT maintains the state and federal highways in Colorado.
+CDOT maintains the state highways in Colorado.
 The main arteries include Interstate 25, Interstate 70, and Interstate 76.
 It takes information from the Colorado Avalanche Information Center to ensure safety in winter months.